-If a student earns a final grade with which (s)he disagrees, (s)he should first approach the faculty member who has assigned the grade in question.
+If a student earns a final grade with which student disagrees, student should first approach the faculty member who has assigned the grade in question.
 This conversation should be an open, mutual exchange; its purpose is to help the student understand why the grade was earned.